ferreira-scm/Hybridization_spatial_HMHZ/README.md

 prepare data and do distance based model for parasites, plants, fungi and bacteria

-plotting figure 2 and 3 and 4ab
+plotting figure 2 and 3ab

 ### R/4_Network.R